 Because severe injuries are so common, settlement amounts for accidents involving an 18-wheeler truck are generally far higher than for normal motor vehicle or car accidents.
 However, no two cases are the same.
 This makes it impossible to determine an “average” settlement amount because there is no “average” truck accident case.
-However, 18-wheeler settlements can range from as little as a few thousand dollars to over $10,000,000.
+However, truck accident compensation can range from as little as a few thousand dollars to over $10,000,000.

 Some of the most important factors in determining the settlement amount will be:

 - whether the victim was partially at-fault for the accident,